oeN/oen.github.io/content/posts/kubernetes-external-dns-pihole-and-a-custom-domain.md

     app.kubernetes.io/name: etcd
 ```

-Nothing special here, but this complete the manifest needed for our etcd instance.
+Nothing special here, but this completes the manifest needed for our etcd instance.

 ## Install CoreDNS